fraenki/puppet-opnsense/README.md

 * The indention of config.xml will be changed.
 Prepare for a huge diff when making changes.
 * Removing all unmanaged resources (purge => true) is NOT supported.

-##Development
+## Development

 Please use the github issues functionality to report any bugs or requests for new features.
 Feel free to fork and submit pull requests for potential contributions.

-##Legal
+## Legal

-OPNsense® is Copyright © 2014 – 2016 by Deciso B.V.
+OPNsense® is Copyright © 2014 – 2018 by Deciso B.V.
 All rights reserved.